Alcantor/LotusECU-T4e/README.md

 This bootloader accepts an encrypted .CRP file and can update the calibration, the software or the EEPROM.
 Only writing with CAN-Bus, no reading...

+Destination addresses are verified.
+So there is no possibilities to write the RAM.

 ### CRP Files